ofallpossibleworlds-zz/Modeling-Exporter/README.md

 This application is intended to read and write files for the algorithm, but could be modified for many applications involving pCLAMP software and file types.
 Please feel free to contact me if you have questions about how it reads or stores the pCLAMP data, or how to modify it for your own use.

+This project depends on the qwt plotting widget for Qt Creator, which can be found at http://qwt.sourceforge.net/